QuiteAFancyEmerald/Holy-Unblocker/README.md

   - Massive updates to the Settings menu visually and functionality wise; added Bare-Mux support for swapping transports to work with Ultraviolet, default icons and selective adblocking + Tor on any proxy instances
   - CSS Has been partially restructured for mobile support, and is now properly arranged into clearly labeled sections (for the most part)
   - Incorporated makeshift domain blacklisting functionality into Ultraviolet, currently used for blocking ads if ads are disabled in settings
+  - Fleshed out the SEO with more descriptions and better labeling
+  - Switched to Fastify for serving content from the backend; a separate Express backend file is kept in case it's still needed
+  - Rammerhead is now locally built into the HU LTS repository
+  - Simplified the HU LTS setup process and added more default npm commands

 ## Vague Explanation for Beginners With External Proxies and Hosting
 You will first want to host your proxies locally or externally.
 OUTDATED